AminZibayi/EA_Template/README.md

 - `bool Prechecks()` - Validates input parameters during initialization
 - `double OnTester()` - Custom optimization criterion for backtests

-Collecting workspace information

 ## Disclaimer

 Use this template at your own risk.
 Always test thoroughly in a demo environment.
 Past performance is not indicative of future results.